-OpsCruise's Operational Tracing tracks traffic in real time between all components without requiring any application changes.
-You can now see how transactions flow through the system.
+OpsCruise's operational Flow Tracing tracks traffic in real time between all components without touching your application.
+You can now see flows on request rates, data traffic, latency performance and even error rates across the system.
 By linking application metrics, Kubernetes and the infrastructure across the container path into one dynamic graph, you get an integrated view of the ‘fenced’ local context around the faults.

 No other monitoring solution has so accurately 'stitched' together today's modern microservices environment.

-How do you know that a container image update was the problem cause?
+How do you know whether a container image update caused a problem?

-Customer unhappy with response time of a business service.
+The customer is unhappy with the response time of a business service.
 One or more pods were updated.
-Which ones are those and how are they behaving?
+Which ones are those, and how are they performing?

 One of the most challenging problems is confirming that an application code update creating ‘under the radar’ changes is the source of a problem.
-OpsCruise automatically detects application behavior changes (e.g., cache hits or Disk I/O changes that result in resource and service demands for the same incoming load) using its adaptive machine learning that updates the learned behavior model through continuous monitoring.
-Combining this behavior model change detection with detecting changes such as image updates enables pinpointing the root cause.
+Using its adaptive machine learning, OpsCruise automatically detects application behavior changes (e.g., cache hits or Disk I/O changes that result in resource and service demands for the same incoming load).
+It then updates the learned behavior model through continuous monitoring.
+Combining this behavior model adaptation with detecting changes such as image updates enables pinpointing the root cause.

 How do you increase your business agility when rolling out new services and changes?